maxton/GameArchives/README.md

 * MAGMA (RBN Authoring Tool, PC)
 * Disney Fantasia: Music Evolved

-Versions 2 through 7 are supported at this time.
+Versions 1 through 7 are supported at this time.
+(version 1 arks begin with "ARK")

 ### FSG-FILE-SYSTEM (DISC0.img)
 This format is used in some FreeStyleGames games, including: